 It is possible to share only one DNA segment with someone, or more than a few dozen individual segments.

+There is a reason that the DNA testing companies typically do not count smaller shared segments.
 This is because the smaller the DNA segment, the higher the probability is that it is identical-by-state (coincidentally identical) vs. identical-by-descent (identical because it was inherited from a common ancestor).

 Each company has a different threshold for how big a DNA should be to be included in the sum of total centimorgans shared, but it is typically somewhere between 5-7 cMs.
+In addition, some companies do count smaller segments when the amount of total shared DNA is over a certain threshold, since the probability of a genealogical relationship is higher.

 The size and location of each DNA segment, as well as the total amount of shared DNA, can help you figure out how you and your DNA match are related.
 Additionally, if you and a known relative have both taken DNA tests, you can use the total centimorgans shared data to determine whether or not you share the expected amount of DNA for your relationship type.